LeonBraga/PHP-PDO-MATERIALIZE-RESPONSIVE-CRUDE--Contacts-list/README.md

-# PHP-PDO-MATERIALIZE-RESPONSIVE-CRUDE--Contacts-list
+# PHP-CRUDE [Contacts-list] with Materialize and PDO to MySQL
-Simple CRUDE with material design and PHP
+Simple CRUDE with material design and PHP using PDO to work the CRUDE in MySQL